NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 --------

 **Task**
-1. Right click on the url for the file (see above), and copy the link.
+1. right click on the url for the file (see above), and copy the link.
-2. Go in your abel terminal window
+2. go in your abel terminal window
-3. Make sure that you are in your projects home area
+3. make sure that you are in your projects home area
 3. type and paste in

 ```